-Attached is our updated Graduated Responses to Youth Crime and Delinquency Prevention (Attachment C) which includes prevention, intervention, enforcement and detention programs and partnerships.
+Attached is our updated Graduated Responses to Youth Crime and Delinquency Prevention Continuum (Attachment B) which includes Prevention, Intervention, Enforcement and Detention programs and partnerships.
 Additionally, it includes all existing programs, programs to be expanded, programs being implemented and programs to be created.
-This attachment included with the submission of this report was updated to reflect the projected FY 20/21 plans.
+This attachment included with the submission of this report was updated to reflect the projected FY 21/22 plans.
 Furthermore, it was expanded to include projections up through 2025.
-This document will be updated annually as needed.
+This document will be updated annually as needed and is a part of the Local Action Plan.